Hamidalavi/JavaScript-step-by-step/Learn/Tooling.md

 |-||Optimization|
 |-||Production-ready Code|

 First of all, we need to create a node package for our project.
-To do this, we must install nodeJS (app) and `npm` packages.
-Then inside it, we write the `npm init` into it:
+We must install nodeJS (app) and `npm` packages.
+Then inside it, we must write the `npm init` into it:

 ```json
 {